ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### Linear Window Search Area

 If a line has been found in a previous frame, a linear window search area is used.
 The borders of the search area are simply  offsets to either side of the line, `(LinearWindow.x1, LinearWindow.x2)`.
-Pixels are simply gathered for those that are within these linear borders:
+Pixels are simply gathered into `LinearWindow.lane_points_x` and `LinearWindow.lane_points_y` for those that are within these linear borders:

 ```
 ###